-Chapter 7 provides guidance on the maintenance of hazard mitigation measures that are provided to natural terrain.
+Chapter 6 provides guidance on the maintenance of hazard mitigation measures that are provided to natural terrain.
 The mitigation measures include stabilisation measures to prevent failure and defence measures to protect developments from landslide debris originating from natural terrain.
+Chapter 7 presents technical aspects of maintenance inspections and works pertinent to natural terrain hazard mitigation measures.